 The Division of Student Services encompasses student life outside the classroom.
 It provides leadership for a well-balanced co-curricular program and utilizes the Wellness Model with its six areas as a foundation for student growth and development.
-The six areas include: spiritual, social, emotional, career, physical and intellectual development.
+The six areas include: spiritual,social, emotional, career, physical and intellectual development.
 The co-curriculum is designed to support the mission of the University.
 The Student Services Office is located in the Maddox Student Activities Center.
 The office phone number is 865-471-3235.
-Student Services offers a wide variety of programs and services under the supervision of the Vice President for Student Services.
+Student Services offers a wide variety of programs and services.
 These services include Student Conduct, Campus Ministries, Residence Life, Student Activities, Recreational Services, Counseling, Health Services, Public Safety, First Year Experience, Conference Services, and Appalachian Ministries of the Smokies.